Speech recognition Engine

-Speech recognition Engine STT
+Speech Recognition Engine STT

-Speech Recognition refers to the process of a computer interpreting a speech uttered by a person and converting it into text data, and is also being called as STT (Speech-to-Text).
+Speech Recognition, also known as STT (Speech-to-Text), refers to the process of a computer interpreting a speech uttered by a person and converting it into text.
+The Speech recognition engine is a system that can be used in various services based on a speech interface.

 < Dialogue interface-based service construction >